Quantum-Universal-Education/Quantum-Universal-Education.github.io/_pages/schedule_anniversary.md

 "Quantum Scientist, IBM",
 "Jadavpur University",
-"Research student at Future Technologies in High Performance Computing at Clemson University", "Board member at QWorld and Research Assistant at METU Physics Department" ]
+"Research student at Future Technologies in High Performance Computing at Clemson University", "Board member at QWorld and Research Assistant at METU Physics Department", "Undergraduate of Physics",
+"Oxford University"]

 var title = [
-"Classification of the MNIST dataset using quantum knn and quantum neural networks.", "Simulating Quantum Circuits on Classical Hardware using FPGA", "Discord-type quantum correlations in the radical pair mechanism for magnetoreception in birds",
+"Quantum gates: software vs hardware implementation", "Classification of the MNIST dataset using quantum knn and quantum neural networks.", "Simulating Quantum Circuits on Classical Hardware using FPGA", "Discord-type quantum correlations in the radical pair mechanism for magnetoreception in birds",